 At 7:30 pm, the music director will take the podium and all players must be ready to play.

-We are responsible for putting away all chairs and stands left on stage at the end of each rehearsal and concert (unless our stage manager indicates otherwise).
+We are responsible for putting away all chairs and stands left on stage at the end of each rehearsal (unless our stage manager indicates otherwise).

-Dress for evening classical concerts in the Ernst Cultural Center
+Dress for evening classical concerts, incl.
+Ernst and Schlesinger

 Men: Black pants, white shirt, black jacket, black necktie, with black shoes and black socks.